YJDoc2/Configurable-Custom-Keyword-Lexer/Readme.md

 - WhileAux1
 - WhileAux2

-Where \*Aux tokens are optional, and other are required.
-These auxillary tokens are provided so that the constructs, such as : if, while can be made more "organic", as some languages can use extra tokens to make the constructs more "coherent"/"natural" for that language.
+Where \*Aux tokkeywordsens are optional, and other are required.
+These auxillary keywords are provided so that the constructs, such as : if, while can be made more "organic", as some languages can use extra keywords to make the constructs more "coherent"/"natural" for that language.

 Currently the structure of this language is as (can be seen in parser.lalrpop file):